box/developer.box.com/guides/uploads/chunked/upload-part.md

 ## Split File

-Split the file to parts you will upload.
+Split the file into parts to be uploaded.
-If you want to use the API from the command line, use the `split` command:
+If you want to use the command line, use the `split` command:

 ```bash